 Baltimore's AFRAM is a free event featuring local artists, business owners, and makers who display their goods, talents, and services to thousands of attendees.
 It is one of the largest African-American, cultural arts fairs on the East Coast.

-Additional AFRAM events consist of the RUN-UP-TO Juneteenth 5k Run and 1 Mile Walk hosted by The SEED School of Maryland on Sunday, June 11.
+School of Maryland on Sunday, June 11.
 This event marks the start of the Juneteenth celebration in the city and is followed by AFRAM Restaurant Week.
-During this week, various food establishments owned by both American Americans and women will offer special menus for customers.
+During this week, various food establishments owned by both African Americans and women will offer special menus for customers.
+You can also highlight and support women in caregiving and early education; see ways to recognize and empower women in childcare.

 Mayor Brandon M. Scott and the City of Baltimore are responsible for organizing the Baltimore AFRAM Festival, which began as a component of Baltimore City's Showcase of Nations in 1976.
 This exciting two-day event features a diverse range of musical performances, artwork, and creative expressions and is designed to engage people of all ages.